Resources for Seniors

 Q. Does the B.C. government cover the costs of mobility aids?

-Yes, the B.C. government does cover costs in some cases.
-To see if you are eligible, visit: http://www.gov.bc.ca/meia/online_resource/health_supplements_and_programs/memobility/policy.html
+A. Yes, the B.C. government does cover costs in some cases.
+See the Medical Equipment & Devices Policy to see if you are eligible.

 The Red Cross of BC loans a range of mobility aids.
-To find out how to get a mobility aid through this program, visit: http://www.redcross.ca/how-we-help/community-health-services-in-canada/bc-health-equipment-loan-program
+To find out how to get a mobility aid through this program, see the Health Equipment Loan Program.

 Q. I am hard of hearing, and I have questions about services available to me in BC.
 Where should I go?

-A. The Western Institute for the Deaf and Hard of Hearing offers a range of services from hearing clinics to answering questions about hearing aids.
-Visit http://www.widhh.com/about/about.php for more information.
-For services on Vancouver island, visit the Island Deaf and Hard of Hearing Centre: http://idhhc.ca/
+A. The Wavefront Centre for Communication Accessibility offers a range of services from hearing clinics to answering questions about hearing aids.
+For services on Vancouver island, visit the Island Deaf and Hard of Hearing Centre.

 Q. I am a senior who feels I am being abused, who can I call?